Design Goals / Process

-I took one element from the previous branding scheme and ran with it; the Dia De Los Muertos decorated skull with a firefighter hat.
+I took one element from the previous branding scheme and ran with it; the Día de los Muertos decorated skull with a firefighter hat.
 This was the basis of my final branding direction.
-Understanding the general idea of Fuego's target audience, being local low-middle class people of varying ethnicity and culture, I worked to convey a sense of Mexican culture while ensuring the voice of the type of food served was also present.
+Understanding the general idea of Fuego's target audience, being local low-middle class people of varying ethnicity and culture, I applied design principles to convey a sense of Mexican culture while ensuring the voice of the type of food served was also present.

 My main technique for the branding was to create handmade elements using dry brushes in Procreate, followed by transferring the images to Illustrator and vectorizing them using different accuracy ratings to give them the grungy feel present in the final designs.